MLeidel/Ovoc/README.md

 > The audio file is played back by the systems media player.

-A preferable method for playback would be to open a file manager in the ``.../ovoc/files` directory and double-click on the various audio files you create.
+A preferable method for playback would be to open a file manager in the ``.../ovoc/files` directory and double-click on the various audio files you've created.
+This will invoke your system's audio player and allow greater control over playback.

+---